IBE160/SG-M-E-Ds/docs/ux-design-specification.md

 ### 5.1.
 New Game Creation

 This flow covers the user's journey from starting the application to beginning a new game, either by designing it themselves or by letting the AI generate it.
+In the "Design Your Own" wizard, the "MYSTERIOUS" ambiance and "NORMAL" difficulty are selected by default to ensure a smooth and continuous flow for the user.

 ```mermaid
 graph TD